powsybl/pypowsybl/docs/user_guide/opf.rst

 Scope and limitations
 ---------------------

-As a beta, the optimal power flow in the AC/DC mode applies fixed placeholder operating limits instead of reading them from the network:
+As a beta, the optimal power flow in the AC/DC mode applies fixed placeholder for these operating limits instead of reading them from the network:

-- VSC active and reactive power bounds;
+- VSC reactive power bounds;
 - DC node voltage bounds;
 - DC line current bounds.

-DC switches are not yet modeled.